IQVIA Holdings Inc (IQV)'s Winning Formula: Financial Metrics an

 - GF Value rank: 7/10

+With a GF Score of 94 out of 100, IQVIA Holdings Inc demonstrates a high potential for market outperformance, supported by its strong scores in profitability and growth.

-IQVIA Holdings Inc, with a market cap of $41.06 billion and annual sales of $15.07 billion, operates at the intersection of healthcare and analytics.
-Formed from the 2016 merger of Quintiles and IMS Health, IQVIA provides critical research and data services to the healthcare sector.
-Its operations span late-stage clinical trials, technology services, and data analytics, catering to a diverse clientele including pharmaceutical firms, healthcare providers, and policy makers.
-The company's operating margin stands impressively at 13.9%, highlighting its efficiency in revenue management.
+IQVIA Holdings Inc, with a market cap of $43.11 billion and annual sales of $15.07 billion, operates at the intersection of healthcare analytics and clinical research.
+Formed from the 2016 merger of Quintiles and IMS Health, IQVIA provides comprehensive outsourced clinical trials and a range of analytical services to the healthcare sector.
+Its operating margin stands impressively at 13.9%, reflecting efficient management and a strong competitive edge in the industry.

 Profitability and Growth Metrics